 Do you think you would like to become an evolutionary biologist?
 Evolutionary biologists study the changes that occur in plants and animals over time.
 They also look at the generational history of certain organisms so they can understand their origins.
-As part of the main field of biology, evolutionary biology incorporates knowledge and skills from genetics, systematics, zoology and behavior.
+As part of the main field of biology, evolutionary biology incorporates knowledge and skills from genetics, systematics, zoology, and behavioral biology.

-These biologists may find employment with state and federal agencies, academic and private institutions, non-profit entities, and animal facilities.
-The work environments of an evolutionary biologist can vary greatly.
-For example, they might work in a lab with genetic material from a certain plant species, or they might work outdoors, studying the evolutionary origins of the mating behavior of a certain bird species.
+Evolutionary biologists may find employment with state and federal agencies, academic and private institutions, non-profit entities, and animal facilities.
+The work environment of an evolutionary biologist can vary greatly.
+For example, they might work in a lab with genetic material from a certain plant species, or they might work outdoors, studying the evolution of mating behavior in a specific bird species.
 Those working in a lab usually maintain regular work schedules, but those who study in the field might need to travel and observe animal species overnight.

 |Degree Level||Bachelor's degree; master's and Ph.D. for research and teaching|